homebridge/hap-client/README.md

 ```
 this.hapClient.on('instance-discovered', this.instanceDiscovered(instance: HapInstance));  // Emitted during discovery for each HB instance discovered

+this.hapClient.on('instance-configuration-changed', this.instanceChanged(instance: HapInstance));  // Emitted during discovery for each HB instance change

 this.hapClient.on('discovery-terminated', this.discoveryTerminated());  // Instance discovery was terminated

 this.hapClient.on('discovery-ended', this.discoveryEnded());  // Emitted when discovery has ended ( 60 Seconds )